How to Build a Fintech Product: Step-by-Step Guide

 One disadvantage of fintech is its dependence on traditional institutions.
 When you ask yourself how to build a fintech product, you need to take care of this as well.
 As the goal is to improve the user experience with financial products, you will need lots of integration with third-party services.
 What is integration in this case?

-When using Molo (another online mortgage system we’ve been working with) users can choose houses they like and get a mortgage.
-When they want to get a mortgage, the system sends a request to organizations that can identify the users’ data (like Experian in UK), and another request to verify property and for identity verification.
+When using Molo (another online mortgage system we’ve been working on), users can choose houses they like and get a mortgage.
+When they want to get a mortgage, the system sends a request to organizations that can identify the users’ data (like Experian in the UK), and another request to verify the property.
 All these integrations make it possible to call Molo a fully digital mortgage provider and enable customers to go through the whole mortgage process online.

 Molo